microsoft/project15/Deploy/Deployment.md

 # Deploying Project 15 from Microsoft Open Platform in 3 steps

-This document walks through :
+This document walks through deployment of Project 15 from Microsoft Open Platform in 3 steps.

-- How to deploy Project 15 from Microsoft Open Platform
+1. Click to open Azure Resource Manager (ARM) Template

-1. Start Deployment with Azure Resource Manager (ARM) Template
+1. Personalize and configure deployment
 1. Run Post Deployment Script

 ## Requirements